Dairy-Free Coconut Yogurt (Thick and Creamy)

 Cons:

-• Using a commercial yogurt starter is the most expensive option for starting homemade yogurt.
+• Using a commercial yogurt starter is more expensive than using store-bought yogurt.

 Coconut yogurt can be stored in an airtight container in the fridge for 5-7 days.